-Create a District or Campus Health and Safety Committee that includes all stakeholders (environmental health and safety, administration, education staff, operations staff, local healthcare providers, etc.) Develop policies for staff and contractor PPE requirements for completing work at facilities that follow local authority, CDC, and OSHA guidelines for the proper use of Personal Protective Equipment (PPE). \boxtimes Where semi-annual / annual scheduled maintenance on the equipment can be performed safely, do not defer this maintenance cycle.
+Create a District or Campus Health and Safety Committee that includes all stakeholders (environmental health and safety, administration, education staff, operations staff, local healthcare providers, etc.) Develop policies for staff and contractor PPE requirements for completing work at facilities that follow local authority, CDC, and OSHA guidelines for the proper use of Personal Protective Equipment (PPE). \boxtimes not defer this maintenance cycle.
 Where worker safety could be at risk, defer semi-annual/ annual maintenance on the equipment up to 60 days until worker safety can be accomplished.
-During the summer period before occupancy, perform Checklist No. 1: Tasks to Be Completed Prior to Start of Classes Operate all HVAC and Exhaust Systems in occupied mode for a minimum of one week prior to occupancy. \boxtimes During the week prior to occupancy, perform Checklist No. 2: HVAC Systems Startup Checklist.
+During the summer period before occupancy, perform Checklist No. 1: Tasks to Be Completed Prior to Start of Classes Operate all HVAC in occupied mode for a minimum of one week prior to occupancy.
+X During the week prior to occupancy, perform Checklist No. 2: HVAC Systems Startup Checklist.
 Discuss with the entire facilities team and school administrators the general principles about what changes are planned to the usual ventilation system operation for the coming year. \boxtimes Develop a system for building users to notify the facilities department if the building needs to be open longer than usual so that the fan schedule can be altered for that day. \boxtimes Develop standards for frequency of filter replacement and type of filters to be utilized.
 When feasible, filters may be cleaned by lightly spraying with a 10% bleach solution or other appropriate disinfectant, approved for use against SARS-CoV-2, before removal.
 Filters may be disposed of in regular trash after disinfecting.
 Do not allow teachers or other staff to make changes to ventilation system controls in their respective rooms.
 Explain to them the importance of keeping fans running all day.
 If temperature, noise, or other issues exist in certain areas, encourage staff to discuss the problem with the facilities department to try to identify a suitable fix that does not negatively impact ventilation.